What is a Laminate floor?

 - Laminate plank or tile “floating” floors can be installed directly over existing floors or subfloors without gluing them down.
 This saves time and installation costs.
 They can be walked on as soon as they are installed.

-- Glueless laminate “floating” floors that can be installed by homeowners themselves are easier to install than glue-down laminate floors because they do not require professional installation or special adhesives and tools.
+- Glueless laminate “floating” floors that can be installed by homeowners themselves are easier to install than glued together laminate floors because they do not require professional installation or special adhesives and tools.
 Uniclic® tiles and planks are designed and manufactured to minimize gapping that can be a problem if glue-down laminate floors are not installed properly.

 - Laminate floors are easy to clean and maintain.
 There is no need to refinish, sand or restain them.
 They can be cleaned easily by vacuuming or dust-mopping.